Astros vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Astros have a record of 2-1.
+- In four games as the underdog over the last 10 matchups, the Astros have posted a mark of 3-1.

-- When it comes to the total, the Astros and their foes are 5-4-1 in their last 10 contests.
+- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on five occasions.

-- The Astros have put together a 1-1-0 record against the spread over their past 10 games (bookmakers set runlines in two of those games).
+- The Astros have had a spread set in one of their past 10 games, and they have come up short of covering the spread each time.

 Astros Betting Records & Stats

+- Houston has entered 28 games this season as the underdog by +100 or more and is 17-11 in those contests.

-- The moneyline set for this matchup implies the Astros have a 50% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Astros have a 50% chance of pulling out a win.

-- The Astros have posted a record of 9-11-0 against the spread this season.
+- In 20 games with a line this season, the Astros have a mark of 9-11-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!